Permit parking regulations

 - Permit holders may park their vehicle overnight on the sides and between the limits of highways that permit daytime public parking and have signs posted bearing the words "Permit Holder Exempted".

 - Permit holders may park their vehicles in the area for which a permit has been issued, as shown on the sketch given with the permit, provided space is available and that all parking regulations are complied with including the general regulations of the said By-law Number 2017-301.

 - Permit holders shall not park their vehicles in a parking space controlled by a parking meter during those hours that require payment as set out in instructions contained on the parking meter unless the payment instructions and parking limits are adhered to.

 - When temporary "No Parking" signs are placed by the Corporation of the City of Ottawa, permit holders shall remove their vehicles from these highways and the permits are not valid until such time as the temporary signs are removed.

 - A permit holder who contravenes any of the provisions of this by-law is subject to a fine and towing away at the owner's expense.
 In addition, repeated violations will result in the loss of the permit.

 - A permit holder may park the vehicle in the designated permit parking zone up to 48 hours without moving the vehicle as long as the signs bearing the words "Permit Holders Exempted" are posted.

 - Questions about refunds can be directed to email@example.com (link sends e-mail).
 This mailbox will be monitored for refund inquiries only.

-Holders of a valid Accessible Parking Permit (APP) are entitled to special parking privileges in public parking areas and on public roadways.
-Ottawa residents with temporary or permanent disabilities can obtain an application for an Accessible Parking Permit (APP) by calling ServiceOntario at 1-800-267-8097 or by contracting your local ServiceOntario centre.
+Holders of a valid accessible parking permit (APP) are entitled to special parking privileges in public parking areas and on public roadways.
+Ottawa residents with temporary or permanent disabilities can obtain an application for an accessible parking permit (APP) by calling ServiceOntario at 1-800-267-8097 or by contacting your local ServiceOntario centre.